ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 The solution can be used to control switches or other entities in a smart home system, and for example turn on when the price is low, and turn off when the price is high.
-There are different ways to calculate what hours to turn on and off, and these are implemented as **strategy nodes**.
+There are different ways to calculate what minutes to turn on and off, and these are implemented as **strategy nodes**.
 Each strategy node can be configured to fit different purposes.

 The strategies need price data to work.
 These can be received from different sources, for example Tibber, Nord Pool or custom sources.